Prasant-Rai/Kathmandu-Air-Quality-Prediction/README.md

 ## Overview
 Kathmandu faces severe air quality challenges due to traffic congestion, construction activity, seasonal weather patterns, and its bowl-shaped topography that traps pollutants.
-This project focuses on forecasting **hourly PM2.5 and O3 (ozone) concentrations** using a Long Short-Term Memory (LSTM) neural network to capture temporal dependencies in air pollution data.
+This project focuses on forecasting **hourly PM2.5 concentrations** using a Long Short-Term Memory (LSTM) neural network to capture temporal dependencies in air pollution data.

 ---

 ## Problem Statement
 Air quality forecasting is inherently difficult due to strong seasonality, sudden pollution spikes, and non-linear behavior driven by both human activity and meteorological conditions.
-The objective of this project is to build a time-series forecasting model that can predict short-term PM2.5 and O3 levels in Kathmandu to support public health awareness and urban planning initiatives.
+The objective of this project is to build a time-series forecasting model that can predict short-term PM2.5 levels in Kathmandu to support public health awareness and urban planning initiatives.

 ---